yduf/yduf.github.io/_posts/2021-09-03-klipper-homing.md

 - [Repeatability check](https://www.klipper3d.org/Probe_Calibrate.html#repeatability-check)  -  it is a good idea to verify that the probe provides repeatable results. see `PROBE_ACCURACY`.
 If the difference between the minimum reported z_offset and the maximum reported z_offset is greater than 25 microns (.025mm) then the probe is not suitable for typical bed leveling procedures.

-- [endstop_phase](https://www.klipper3d.org/Endstop_Phase.html#calibrating-endstop-phases) - The stepper phase adjusted endstop mechanism can use the precision of the stepper motors to improve the precision of the endstop switches.
+- [endstop_phase](https://www.klipper3d.org/Endstop_Phase.html#calibrating-endstop-phases) - The stepper phase adjusted endstop mechanism can use the precision of the stepper motors to improve the precision of the endstop switches. see [`ENDSTOP_PHASE_CALIBRATE`](https://www.klipper3d.org/Config_Reference.html#endstop_phase)

 [Usefull GCODE](https://github.com/KevinOConnor/klipper/blob/master/docs/G-Codes.md)